 Your Qmlativ migration project team is made up of two very important groups of people, your District Migration Project Team and the Statewide Migration Project Team!

-Technical Staff — Are the individuals who bring software subject matter expertise to support the data and user transition during the migration process.
-This small team includes individuals that are familiar with the Business (ERP) product suite, Student product suite, and cross product areas, like security and third-party software integrations.
+Technical Staff bring software subject matter expertise to support the data and user transition during the migration process.
+This small team includes individuals who are familiar with the Business (ERP) product suite, Student product suite, and cross product areas, like security and third-party software integrations.

-District/Building Content Influencers — These folks are the boots on the ground!
+District/Building Content Influencers are the boots on the ground!
 They are the early adopters and are eager to ensure that district personnel are excited and ready to work in Qmlativ.

 Do you have Qmlativ migration questions?
 Need more information?
 Contact the Statewide Migration Team at bit.ly/WSIPCMigrationTeam.

-Migration Program Manager – Is responsible for the overall success of the migration initiative.
-This role involves coordinating project efforts across regional and district service center teams, ensuring alignment with assessed objectives, effective communication and efficient resource management.
+The Migration Program Manager is responsible for the overall success of the migration initiative.
+This role involves coordinating project efforts across regional and district service center teams, ensuring alignment with assessed objectives, effectively communicating, and efficiently managing resources.
 They operate at a strategic level, overseeing multiple initiatives related to migration work to achieve organizational goals.

-Project Implementation Coordinators (PIC) – Are the individuals who manage timelines, resources, and project scope changes, ensuring project objectives are met.
+Project Implementation Coordinators (PIC) manage timelines, resources, and project scope changes, ensuring project objectives are met.
 They coordinate activities among product line specialists, district project teams, data validation teams, and third-party integration teams.
-They serve as a direct communication conduit between the district, regional and statewide support teams.
+They serve as a direct communication conduit between the district, regional, and statewide support teams.

-Qmlativ Subject Matter Experts – Are the individuals who have a thorough understanding of the proper usage of the Qmlativ system through years of practical experience.
-They are recognized as experts in their area, possessing deep knowledge of system function and application of use, critical to providing guidance, problem solving and decision making for Qmlativ migrations.
+Qmlativ Subject Matter Experts have a thorough understanding of the proper usage of the Qmlativ system through years of practical experience.
+They are recognized as experts in their area, possessing deep knowledge of system function and application of use, critical to providing guidance, problem solving, and decision making for Qmlativ migrations.

-Data Validation Services – Ensure that migrated core and critical data is accurate, complete, and ready to use in the Qmlativ product – the foundation of Data Validation.
-This involves verifying core data from the current system, finding errors or gaps, and making sure the transition goes smoothly with minimal disruption to processes as the district moves forward with transitioning to and implementing Qmlativ.
+Data Validation Services ensure that migrated core and critical data is accurate, complete, and ready to use in the Qmlativ product – the foundation of Data Validation.
+This involves verifying core data from the current system, finding errors or gaps, and making sure the transition to Qmlativ goes smoothly.

-Technology Experts – Are the individuals who have a thorough understanding of the system level structure and tools in Qmlativ.
+Technology Experts have a thorough understanding of the system level structure and tools in Qmlativ.
 They are recognized as experts in system technical concepts such as API, FTP Paths, and Integrations.

 Why work with a dedicated migration team?